-5. Creative Spirituality – What Celtic Spirituality says about our creative gifts.
+4. Celtic Spirituality and Art – What Celtic Spirituality says about our creative gifts.

-6. Spiritual Journey - What Celtic Spirituality has to teach us about the journey and the pilgrimage of life.
+6. Spiritual Journey/‘peregrinatio’ – What Celtic Spirituality has to teach us about the journey and the pilgrimage of life.

-The experience will also include Celtic Prayer/Eucharist, a visit to St Brigid’s Holy well and opportunities for discussion.
+The experience will also include Celtic Prayer, opportunity for Eucharist, and optional visits to St Brigid’s Holy well and the ancient hill of Emain Macha.